MANHATTAN, NYC, STUTTERING, STAMMERING, FLUENCY SPEECH THERAPY

 Latest News + Posts

-Therapy may include full assessment, indirect and/or direct treatment (depending on the age of the child), and teaching of strategies for disfluent speech ranging from mild to profound.
-Parent education and training is a crucial part of fluency therapy.
-The social-emotional impact of stuttering is addressed with older children and adults.
+Fluency stuttering therapy may include full assessment, indirect and/or direct treatment (depending on the age of the child), and teaching of strategies for disfluent speech ranging from mild to profound.
+Parent education and training is a crucial part of fluency stuttering therapy.
+Likewise, the social-emotional impact of the condition is addressed with older children and adults who stutter.

 Causes of Stuttering

-For most people who stutter, the problem goes beyond disfluencies and difficulties in verbal expression.
+For most adults and children who stutter, the problem goes beyond disfluencies and difficulties in verbal expression.
 Stuttering can take a toll on one’s confidence and self-esteem.
 In many cases, it can also lead to anxiety, fear of speaking, and embarrassment.

 Experts have also pointed out that family history can be a factor as to why a person stutters.
 According to studies, the condition is often inherited, and many individuals who stutter will likely have a family member with the same problem.